 EDUCATION, LICENSES & CERTIFICATIONS

-In addition to working with individuals and families, I also assist businesses, foundations, and nonprofit organizations by providing the following menu of services.
+In addition to working with individuals and families, I also assist businesses, foundations, and organizations by providing the following menu of services.